 I. Initial situation / brief description of the company

-dr. dresing & pehl GmbH, Deutschhausstraße 22A, 35037 Marburg, Germany, (hereinafter also: “we”) has been selling software under the brand name “audiotranskription” since 2005, as well as (as an optional supplement to this) so-called “foot switches” for the manual transcription of interviews.
+- dresing & pehl GmbH, Deutschhausstraße 22A, 35037 Marburg, Germany, (hereinafter also referred to as: “we”) has been selling software under the brand name “audiotranscription” since 2005 as well as (as an optional supplement to this) so-called “foot switches” for the manual transcription of interviews.
 The transcription software is mainly used in the university context and is a central component of qualitative method training there.

-In the following, we therefore describe our contractual and technical measures to make the automated speech recognition service compliant with data protection law.
-The transcription service will be offered to customers in the future on this basis.
+In the following, we therefore describe our contractual and technical measures to make automatic speech recognition compliant with data protection.

 II. clarification of terms